agerwitz/ultimate-guide-to-bosh/README.md

 exec chpst -u user:group run-something-in-foreground
 ```

-For the `zookeeper` example, the Zookeeper software was run using a shell script provided by the Apache Zookeeper package (`zkServer.sh`):
+For the `zookeeper` example, the Zookeeper software was ran using a shell script provided by the Apache Zookeeper package (`zkServer.sh`):

 ```
 echo $$ > /var/vcap/sys/run/zookeeper/pid